igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 "There's been a massive earthquake near Conce, one of the worst ones ever!
 And a tsunami, too.
 Phone, internet, nothing's working, so nobody knows if people there are OK."
 (She was right; that earthquake, nicknamed 27F, remains the eighth most intense seismic activity in recorded history.)

 We commiserated with each other and tried calling, emailing, using social media, anything to reach the people we loved down there.
-Eventually, she was able to talk to her family, and I got a call from Vero, who apparently had borrowed a satellite phone.
+Over the course of that weekend, she was able to talk to her family, and I got a call from Vero, who apparently had borrowed a satellite phone.

 Vero told me that the earthquake had been vicious, that her family was OK, and that their home appeared to have suffered no structural damage.
 Life was complicated with severe aftershocks, looting, damaged roads, and a lack of services, but they were safe albeit traumatized and constantly on edge.
 She told me not to worry and that her family, neighbourhood, and Church ward were managing.
 Then she hung up.

-Vero has fascinating stories about that time, but they are hers to tell.
+Vero has fascinating stories about 27F, but they are hers to tell.
 On my end, all I could do was wait and hope for the best.

 ### World Cup